 - They expect their total taxable turnover to go over £90,000 in the next 30 days.

-Education providers will be able to register for VAT from 30 October 2024.
+Education providers are able to register for VAT from 30 October 2024.

 The exact date when individual private schools need to register for VAT will depend on: